 The Air Quality Management Program installed 15 particulate sensors between 2022 and 2023.
 The last remaining particulate sensor was installed by the end of 2023.
 Eighteen total sensors have been procured, one of which is used as a master unit for calibration and as an additional spare.
 Once installed, the 16 sensors will completely cover the HFTD and further installations would not provide additional benefit.
-Therefore, the 2025 target was reduced to zero and the program was discontinued (see Section 4.2 Discontinuance of a Program) (see the 2023-2025 Wildfire Mitigation Plan, Section 8.3.2.1.3 for details on the Air Quality Management Program).
+Therefore, the 2025 target was reduced to zero and the program was discontinued (see Section 4.2 Discontinuance of a Program).

 A new initiative, Air Quality Station Maintenance (WMP.1431) has been created to maintain and upgrade sensors as necessary.
-See Section 4.1.2 (New Programs) and Section 5.18 (ACI SDGE-23-18) for additional information.
+See Section 4.1.2 (New Programs) and Section 5.17 (ACI SDGE-23-18) for additional information.